LVMH shares touch record highs after luxury group's solid first-quarter sales

 “We expect growth to continue to slow down in the sector in the first quarter, but LVMH is accelerating from the fourth quarter and should stand above the peer average this year, unlike in 2018,” SocGen wrote in a note.

+Analysts said LVMH’s fashion and leather goods businesses - dubbed as “soft” fashion by stockbrokers and investors - had been particularly strong during the first quarter.

+“In a nutshell, LVMH’s equity story remains intact - leadership market positions, broad-based market share gains, relatively stable earnings profile thanks to the quality of its assets, portfolio diversification and geographical balance, and great management team,” wrote RBC Capital Markets.

-Reporting by Sudip Kar-Gupta; Editing by Sarah White
+Reporting by Sudip Kar-Gupta; Editing by Sarah White and Jan Harvey